Nature Printing With Latifat Apatira

 Syllabus at a Glance

-This course includes three total sessions, each lasting 1.5 hours on three consecutive Tuesdays beginning July 5.
+This course includes two total sessions, each lasting 2 hours.

 Outside of class, participants will be encouraged to create additional botanical prints using foliage found in their neighborhood, as well as to briefly journal/reflect about their experience: Did you notice anything surprising about the plant you selected?
 Why did you select the plant you did?
 How did you think the print would turn out, and what surprised you with the process?